 Q&A Series: An Expert's Take on Preparing for an EH&S Emergency

 Are you prepared for an emergency response (ER) situation, such as a chemical spill, unknown odor, water/sewer line break, oil spill, and more?
 Being prepared and reacting swiftly to assembly your ER team can help to prevent further harm.
 I recently delivered a webinar on this topic and provided answers to some of the most frequently asked questions regarding ER situations.
-Read on to see a portion of the questions and answers, and be sure to watch our webinar to hear the rest of the Q&A!
+Read on to see a portion of the questions and answers.

 Is ER only governed under 1910.38?